kr55/ssrs-reports-migration-wizard-docs/docs/troubleshooting.md

 **Error message:** Response status code does not indicate success: 500 (Internal Server Error)

+💡 This is a permissions issue, not a server crash.
+Despite the generic HTTP 500 response, this error occurs because the connecting account lacks site-level permissions on the source SSRS server.
+SSRS returns a 500 instead of a descriptive 403 when system-level access is denied.
+The fix is a one-time role assignment — no server restart or configuration change is required.

 ### **Typical Causes**

 This error occurs during migration when the wizard attempts to retrieve **shared schedules** from the source SQL Server Reporting Services (SSRS) instance.
 Shared schedules are **system-level objects** within SSRS, and accessing them requires permissions at the **site level**, not just at the folder or report level.